patternpack/patternpack/readme.md

 ```

 ### Modular Tasks
 PatternPack makes some of its bundled functionality available in modular tasks.
 They are helpful if you are trying to add custom functionality to your pattern library.
-Here is what each task does for you:

-These are available as a part of your `patternpack` task in your `gruntfile.js`.
+These are available as a part of your `patternpack` task in your `gruntfile.js`:

 ```
 patternpack: {